 "These patients think their foot is immersed in boiling water all of the time," said Krane, a pediatric anesthesiologist at Lucile Packard Children's Hospital, who last week at Stanford led the first conference worldwide to seek faster diagnoses and better treatment of the condition.

 "It just ruins the lives of these kids.
 The typical kid is in a wheelchair," Krane said.
-Their limbs, he added, are often blue and cold to the touch from misfiring nerve cells.

 Before Kaycee visited Krane, she said, some doctors had suggested the pain was in her head.